CS5008Fall2025/research-paper-shihai-ops/README.md

             else:
                 self._insert(node.right, key)
 ```
 In comparison, the AVL tree will automatically detect this imbalance using the balance factor, which tracks the height difference between the left and right subtrees.
 When sorted data (e.g., [1, 2, 3, 4, 5]) is inserted, the AVL tree recognizes that the tree is becoming right-heavy (balance factor < -1).
-It immediately triggers a ```left_rotate``` to restructure the nodes, ensuring the root remains a median value rather than the smallest element.
+It immediately triggers a ```left_rotate``` to restructure the nodes, reduce the height, and ensure the root remains a median value rather than the smallest element.
 ```python
 # Check if the right is too heavy and input is larger than the current right children.
     if balance < -1 and key > node.right.key: